 The lawyers are now expected to spend the coming weeks filing briefs addressing Perry’s question, as well as possible sanctions and public disclosure of grand jury transcripts.
 MacArthur said the transcripts should be redacted to protect personal information, as well as the personal feelings of the grand jurors about the case.

-Rabbitt attorney Nancy DePodesta said the “back and forth with the grand jurors is critical context.”
+Rabbitt attorney Nancy DePodesta said the “back-and-forth with the grand jurors is critical context.”

 Perry told the lawyers to put their heads together to see what they could agree on.
 She asked them to file a brief regarding the redactions by June 5, so the transcript likely will not become public before then.